autonomous019/Battlespace-of-Mind/README.md

 <font color="#24292f"><font face="Arial, sans-serif"><font size="3" style="font-size: 12pt"><span style="font-weight: normal">V.
-Russian Research, covers the contributions of Russian scientists to the study of quantum consciousness: Akimov, Sokolov, Bobrov, as well as German researcher Barron Manfred von Ardenne (Istok Institute), and the Russian researcher, Devyatkov, reverse engineering of Nazi Microwave generators suspected of being used as Neuroweaponry.
+Russian Research, covers the contributions of Russian scientists to the study of quantum consciousness: Akimov, Sokolov, Bobrov, as well as German researcher Barron Manfred von Ardenne, and the Russian researcher, Devyatkov, reverse engineering of Nazi Microwave generators suspected of being used as Neuroweaponry.
 Finally, reviewing the work of Kaznacheev in terms of remote